Price: £95 PLUS VAT

-This conference will be an opportunity to discuss priorities for the children’s care system in England.
+This conference was an opportunity to discuss priorities for the children’s care system in England.

-Taking place following the expected publication of the final findings of the Independent Review of Children’s Social Care, the conference will be a timely opportunity to consider the lessons that can be learnt from the review, as well as to assess its recommendations.
+It took place following the publication of the final findings of the Independent Review of Children’s Social Care and was a timely opportunity to assess lessons taken from the review, as well as its recommendations which include:

-There will be further discussion on issues faced by children and families throughout their time in the care system, their relationships with social workers, and on future provision for care leavers.
+There was further discussion on issues faced by children and families throughout their time in the care system and their relationships with social workers, as well as on future provision for care leavers.

-Delegates will also consider the future of the social care market following the CMA’s market study, which outlines key recommendations for the sector moving forward.
+Delegates also considered the future of the social care market following the CMA’s market study, which outlined recommendations for the sector.

-- priorities for children’s care system - capacity ◦ maintaining standards at both national & regional levels ◦ funding into the future
+- children’s care system - capacity - maintaining standards at both national and regional levels - funding into the future

-- children and families - children’s needs, support & outcomes ◦ early intervention ◦ keeping families together ◦ mental health ◦ educational attainment ◦ pathways into further study & employment
+- children and families - needs, support and outcomes - early intervention - keeping families together - mental health - educational attainment - pathways into further study and employment

-- the workforce - recruitment & retention ◦ training & CPD ◦ support & pay ◦ caseload burden ◦ parity of esteem ◦ developing the profession
+- workforce - recruitment and retention - training and CPD - support and pay - caseload burden - parity of esteem - developing the profession

-- best practice - implementation ◦ learning from other jurisdictions
+- best practice - implementation - lessons from other jurisdictions

-We are pleased to include keynote sessions with Mark Riddell, National Implementation Adviser for Care Leavers on key policy priorities for the children’s care system moving forward; and Dan Turnbull, Director, Markets, CMA.
+We are pleased to have been able to include keynote sessions with Josh MacAlister, Chair, Independent Review of Children’s Social Care (pre-recorded presentation); Mark Riddell, National Implementation Adviser for Care Leavers; and Dan Turnbull, Director, Markets, CMA.

 The conference was an opportunity for stakeholders to consider the issues alongside key policy officials who attended from the Cabinet Office; DHSC; DWP; HM Treasury; MoJ; Ofsted; and The Scottish Government - as well as parliamentary pass-holders from the House of Commons.